Why Your Business Should Consider Private And Direct Connections To Google Cloud

 Learn everything about managing a hybrid network with our e-book: The Essential Hybrid Networking Guide

-With the world-changing events of 2020 keeping more people at home, another sector that has proven lucrative for Google is cloud gaming, which has emerged as a solid alternative to traditional gaming by allowing users to avoid buying expensive and high-end gaming PCs and bypass huge software downloads.
+Following the world-changing pandemic of 2020 and the kick-starting of the working from home trend, another sector that was expected to prove lucrative for Google is cloud gaming, which has emerged as a solid alternative to traditional gaming by allowing users to avoid buying expensive and high-end gaming PCs and bypass huge software downloads.

 Increasingly high-end games can be streamed directly to devices such as laptops, tablets, consoles and mobiles over a solid internet connection, with cloud-based servers doing all the heavy lifting at the back end.
-One of the more popular offerings in this space is Google Stadia.
+Google wound down its own Stadia game streaming service in early 2023 after failing to gain traction with users.

 For more traditional enterprise use cases, Google has focused on adding more utilities to ease the transition to its Cloud Platform, making the public cloud destination more accessible to businesses of any size looking to decommission some or all of their data centres.